JavaScript is disabled in your browser. Please enable JavaScript to view this website.

 Continue to monitor cells daily for growth and signs of contamination

 Cross-contamination with other cell types can also be a serious issue.
-It is best practice to test cultures regularly cross-contamination using STR (short tandem repeat) testing, which distinguishes the DNA profiles of cell lines.
+It is best practice to test cultures regularly for cross-contamination using STR (short tandem repeat) testing, which distinguishes the DNA profiles of cell lines.
 If you spot visual signs of cross-contamination, such as changes in cell morphology, you should discard the culture you’re working with.